Well, I’ve done it! I’m finished. And just in the nick of time. Top 10 things I learned (or was reminded of that I already knew):

 I taped the pocket to my pattern tissue, matching the side seam lines and cut out my pants.
 (You should note that this took about an extra 1/2 yard and had much wasted fabric.)

-I stitched a piece of ribbon along the seam allowances on the front of each pocket for support.
+support.
 (At this point I referred to a handy sewing guide.
 Look for a review of the Reader’s Digest New Complete Guide to Sewing coming soon.)

 I basted the pocket opening closed along the seam allowance.